Skip to Main Content Mansfield Library Research Guides

 The type of information you want to find and the practices of your discipline drive the types of sources you seek and where you search.

-You may use multiple source types such as: annotated bibliographies; articles, books, conference papers, dissertations, association or government reports, professional guidelines and technical reports, reference materials such as handbooks and encyclopedias, patient information handouts, and more.
+You may use multiple source types such as: annotated bibliographies; articles, books, conference papers, dissertations, association or government reports, professional guidelines and technical reports, reference materials such as handbooks and encyclopedias, patient information handouts, government data, and more.
 It can be helpful to develop a comprehensive approach to review different sources and where you will search for each.
 Below is an example.

 Search: